EricYJA/170_sudo_rm_rf_project/README.md

 5. What kinds of inputs do you think your solvers will do well on?
 Do poorly on?

-   Answer: See below algorithms.
+   Answer for question 4 and 5: Please see below algorithms and their analysis.

-### Our algorithms:
+### Algorithms:

 ##### Brute-force MST without scouting

 Main idea:

-The main idea is to find the MST for the whole graph and then remote the edges according to Q1.
+   (1) First find the MST for the whole graph.

+   (2) Start from the vertices with the maximum depth in the MST and remote bots on those vertices along the direction of reducing one depth in MST.

+   (3) Repeat the procedures (1) and (2) based on the updated MST which is generated at the end of each iteration.

+   (4) Stop remoting bots/iterations once we detect there is only one vertex, i.e., the home vertex, in the latest MST.
+As long as we keep following the algorithm, we can ensure that each edge in the original MST can be passed only once, so that the remote cost along any edge in the MST would be counted into total cost for only once.

 Analysis:

-This method guarantees that all the bots would be found.
-When (the bots number / the vertices number) becomes larger, this algorithm would gets better.
-However, the performance for this algorithm for the test cases is not so good since there's only 5 bots for most of the cases.
-This algorithm would do poorly when the bot number is relatively small.
-The average score gained for this algorithm is about 88.
+  The algorithm guarantees that all the bots would be found.
+When the ratio of #bots/#vertices becomes larger (# represents the number of the object), this algorithm would perform better.
+However, its performance for the given test cases is not so good as there is only 5 bots for most of the test cases, indicating that the algorithm would do poorly under the condition that the number of bots is relatively small.
+The average score obtained for the algorithm using the given test cases is about 88.